 About

 From 2017-2022 David lived in Athens, Georgia, continuing to write as well as perform solo and with local musicians.
 He also completed coursework and practicum fieldwork in K-12 Music Education, earning his teaching certificate from the University of Georgia’s Hugh Hodgson School of Music.
-In July 2022 he relocated with his family to Wakefield, just south of Leeds in the UK.
-He writes liner notes and press materials for musicians around the world, and works as an itinerant guitar instructor in West Yorkshire primary and secondary schools.
+In July 2022 he relocated with his family to Wakefield, just south of Leeds in the UK, where he works part-time as an itinerant guitar instructor in West Yorkshire primary and secondary schools.

 David has spoken as a panelist at the Strathmore Music Center, the EMP Pop Conference, the Literature/Film Association Conference, the Detroit Jazz Festival, the Vision Festival and the International Association for Jazz Education (IAJE) Conference.